 Plastic bag bins on campus.
-One is located on the first floor of the Stratton Student Center.
+One is located on the lower level of the Stratton Student Center.
 The other is on the first floor of the Stata Center.
 Items accepted in the plastic bag recycling stream include:

 - Air packets (deflate them first)

 - Plastic wrap (must be clean and free of food residue)

 In addition, you can send the above items through interdepartmental mail to "Recycling/Plastic Bags WW15."
 The Recycling Program collects them and will recycle them once they have accumulated a bale.